carolledevops/Helloworld/README.md

 ## NB: After creating a service account, you will download a .json file necessary for any application (terraform, Gcloud) connected to your account to deploy the resources.
 Using terraform to provision resource in GCP compute network, subnetwork, firewall and two compute instances
 # Automate infrastructure with terraform (Jenkins and sonarqube server, gke) the code is here  https://github.com/carolledevops/Helloworld.git
+We provide service account to terraforn, it use that to authenticate to gcp and provision infrastructure
 ### network
 ![Screenshot (348)](https://github.com/carolledevops/Helloworld/assets/138341326/4e0b761d-b9fb-4f89-8d53-d7edd0005cd1)
 ### cluster gke